Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

 You might think your niche isn’t suited for Pinterest.
 Think again.
 Many niches can be successful on Pinterest.

-While home decor, crafts, recipes and weddings are big on Pinterest - there's also a community of members who are passionate about marketing, travel, parenting, heath & fitness, and personal finance.
+While home decor, crafts, recipes, and weddings are big on Pinterest – there’s also a community of members who are passionate about marketing, travel, parenting, health & fitness, and personal finance.

 The bottom line is this:

 If your niche is about helping people improve their lives, it’s going to do very well on Pinterest.

 - 71% of users on Pinterest are women.

 - 40% of dads in the US are on Pinterest.

 - 52% of millennials use Pinterest every month.